bids-standard/.github/CODE_OF_CONDUCT.md

 #### Summary of processes

-When the BIDS maintainers receive a report of a possible Code of Conduct violation, it will:
+When the BIDS CoC Working Group receives a report of a possible Code of Conduct violation, it will:

 * Acknowledge the receipt of the report.
 * Evaluate conflicts of interest.
 * Establish a **3 person BIDS code of conduct response group** with at least 1 (past or present) BIDS steering group member and 1 BIDS maintainer without a conflict of interest to handle the report.

-The working group will then:
+The response group will then:

-* Call a meeting of work group members.
+* Call a meeting of response group members.
 * Evaluate the reported incident.
 * Propose a behavioral modification plan.
 * Propose consequences for the reported behavior.